-The only columns you care about are highlighted.
+We only highlighted the columns you care about.

-DR stands for Domain Rating, and is a proprietary metric that measures the strength of a domain based on the backlink profile.
+DR stands for Domain Rating.
+It is a proprietary metric that measures the strength of a domain based on the backlink profile.

 The site you created yesterday is a 0.

-It’s not a metric Google uses, it’s a metric created by ahrefs, the tool all of the screenshots you’ll see are from.
+It’s not a metric that Google uses.
+It’s a metric created by Ahrefs, the tool from which we took all of the screenshots that you’ll see here.

-Even though it’s not used by Google, it’s still a very useful metric to understand how powerful a given domain is.
+Even though Google does not use it, it’s still a very useful metric to understand how powerful a given domain is.

-Not only does Doggypedia’s domain have the weakest backlink profile as indicated by the DR (domain rating) score, but of the 9 other pages, only 1 page has less backlinks.
+Not only does Doggypedia’s domain have the weakest backlink profile as indicated by the DR (domain rating) score, but of the nine other pages, only 1 page has fewer backlinks.

-And it’s not just that keyword, it’s hundreds of them – 504 position 1 keywords, and thousands of keywords on the 1st page.
+And it’s not just that keyword.
+It’s hundreds of them, 504 position-one keywords, and thousands of keywords on the 1st page.

 SEO Writing for E-Commerce